hamelsmu/notes/docs/linux/bash_scripting.md

 The date is Mon Jul 25
 ```

+# Redirecting Output

-# Using dev/null
+## Using dev/null

-For when you put output somewhere other than the background. `/dev/null` is a device, everything is a file in linux.
+Use `dev/null` when you want to discard output and don't want to put in the background. `/dev/null` is a device, and like everything is a file in linux.
 Everything you write to `dev/null` just dissapears.

 For example: